isabella232/fellowship-program-website-1/_projects/topojson_vector_data.md

 title: "Implement topojson reader/writer for vector data"
 excerpt: "A Scala implementation of the TopoJSON format in GeoTrellis"
-seo_description: "Azavea Open Source software engineering fellows choose from impactful open source projects as part of the application process."
 page-class: projects

 # project attributes